Minor cuts and scrapes usually don't require a trip to the emergency room. These guidelines can help you care for such wounds:

 - Change the dressing.
 Do this at least once a day or whenever the bandage becomes wet or dirty.
 If the injured person is allergic to the adhesive in tapes and bandages, switch to adhesive-free dressings or sterile gauze held in place with paper tape, rolled gauze or a loosely applied elastic bandage.
 These supplies generally are available at pharmacies.
-After the wound has healed enough to make infection unlikely, you can leave it uncovered, as exposure to the air will speed healing.

 - Get stitches for deep wounds.
 A deep — all the way through the skin — gaping or jagged wound with exposed fat or muscle will need stitches.
 Adhesive strips or butterfly tape may hold a minor cut together, but if you can't easily close the wound, see your doctor as soon as possible.
 Proper closure within a few hours minimizes scarring and reduces the risk of infection.

 - Watch for signs of infection.
 See your doctor if the wound isn't healing or you notice any redness, increasing pain, drainage, warmth or swelling.